Horse Figure in Limestone

 Horse Figure in Limestone - Day's Knob Archaeological Site

-This horse-like figure, uncommonly naturalistic down to abrading of the muzzle area for a lighter color, was provided with two eyes on one side, one above the other.
-The bottom (round) eye was, like the nostril, pecked into the surface, and the top eye was painted on, apparently with an iron oxide paste (red ochre) as on other rock paintings at this site.
+This horse-like figure was found eroding from a steep bank above an artificially cut terrace on the east (sheltered) side of the knob.
+Its appearance is obviously uncommonly naturalistic, down to abrading of the muzzle area for a lighter color, appropriately placed mouth, nostril, and eye - actually two eyes, one above the other, the bottom (round) one having been, like the nostril, pecked into the surface.
+The top (detailed) eye was painted on with an iron oxide paste (red ochre), as on other rock paintings at this site.

-This artifact seems to have some potential in the problematic matter of determ- ining the temporal association of the site.
-(There are, so far, none of the recog- nized flint blades or projectile points characteristic of a particular time period - just a few small scrapers and worked pebbles of imported flint, along with many simple tools of local sedimentary rock, and a few of imported igneous and met- amorphic material.)
-Horse ancestors in the western hemisphere apparently became extinct sometime between 10,000 and 13,000 years ago.
-This stone figure is intriguing in the context of another one at the site, a petroglyph in which natural features of the rock have been enhanced to depict what looks very much like the head of a mastodon, also long extinct:
+This artifact may have some potential in the problematic matter of determining the temporal association of the site as a whole.
+Horse ancestors in the western hemi sphere supposedly became extinct sometime between 10,000 and 13,000 years ago.
+This figure is intriguing also in the context of another one at the site, a petroglyph in which natural features of the rock have been enhanced by professionally (geologist/petrologist) verified carving to depict what looks very much like the head of a long-extinct mastodon on fine-grained sandstone bedrock about 60 cm ( 24") below the current terrain surface:

 Top of Page